erikkworth/worthent-foundation/doc/state/state.md

 You can see that the `increment` method in the `TurnstileData` object takes the TransitionContext as a parameter.
 In most cases when you tag a method on your data object as a Transition Actor, you will only need to reference the event - the Transition Actor implementation will extract the event from the context and just pass that when it sees your method takes the event type as an argument.

 The only Transition Actor in the `TurnstileData` simply increments a count for the event.
 You can imagine that the park operations would want to know how many tickets were scanned and how many people went though as a means to audit their attendance numbers, so the class has accessors for the two counts.
-In reality this example is probably too simple for a real park, but you can imagine that it would probably really need to invoke some methods to actually lock and unlock the turnstile mechanisms and would probably store the data persistently, but that is beyond the scope of an example.
+In reality this example is probably too simple for a real park turnstile device, but you can imagine that a real device would probably need to invoke some methods to actually lock and unlock the turnstile mechanisms and would probably store the data persistently, but that is beyond the scope of an example.

 ### State Table Definition